pemo11/xkompendium/XProgrammingGuide.md

 Disclaimer: This is not a complete guide neither a rehash of the official X# documentation.

 So what is it?
 Its a light introduction to the X# language by using examples instead of textual descriptions.
+Its aimed for developers who alreay know a language like VO, Visual Basic or even C# and like to start with X#.

-Please always refer to the X# documentation for any reference or if you are in doubt about anything written in this document.
+Please always refer to the X# documentation by the X# team for any reference or if you are in doubt about anything written in this document.

 ## Naming conventions